rach7777/monax-may/_includes/home-content/home-block3-legal.md

 ### Making Smart Contracts Work

-Participatory architecture is made possible by smart contracts which allow users to securely interact with each other without centralized servers that must be trusted.
-Any type of information or interaction – whether a representations of an asset to be transfered, a task to be completed, or a decision to be taken – is capable of being securely managed, audited, and transferred with smart contracts.
+Participatory architecture is made possible by smart contracts, cryptographically-secure scripts which allow users to securely interact with each other without centralized servers that must be trusted.
+Any type of information or interaction – whether a representations of an asset to be transfered, a task to be completed, or a decision to be taken – is capable of being securely managed, audited, and transferred with and by smart contracts.

-Smart contracts can also be structured to reflect and deal in real-world rights, obligations, and regulatory requirements without having to surrender legal compliance.
+Smart contracts can also be structured to reflect and deal in real-world rights, obligations, and regulatory requirements.

-Eris Industries' **Blockchain Application Software Stack** makes it easy for developers begin simplifying and automating data-driven interactions in a fully compliant manner.
-There should not be a compromise between legal compliance and distributed applications; smart contracts present a significant advance on existing enterprise technology solutions.
+There should not be a compromise between legal compliance and distributed applications, as we see so often today; smart contracts thus represent a significant advance on existing enterprise technology solutions.
+Eris Industries' **Blockchain Application Software Stack** makes it easy for developers to gain the utility of distributed networks without exposing platform operators to unnecessary legal risk.